PradermN/Website/README.md

 # Website

-After learning htlm5 andd css3 I programmed this website.
+After learning HTML5 and CSS3, I developed this website to put my acquired knowledge into practice.